-The persons named as attorneys-in-fact to vote the proxies, Scott A. Graeff and Dale E. Messick, were selected by the board of directors and are executive officers of the Company.
+The persons named as attorneys-in-fact to vote the proxies, Scott A. Graeff and Eugene Nestro, were selected by the board of directors and are executive officers of the Company.
 All properly executed proxies returned in time to be counted at the annual meeting will be voted.

-If you return a signed and dated proxy card without marking voting selections, then unless there are different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the two director nominees listed in Proposal No. 1, FOR the advisory approval of executive compensation in Proposal No. 2, for One Year as the preferred frequency of advisory votes to approve executive compensation in Proposal No. 3 and FOR the ratification of the appointment of our independent registered public accounting firm in Proposal No. 4.
+If you return a signed and dated proxy card without marking voting selections, then unless there are different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the three director nominees listed in Proposal No. 1, FOR the advisory approval of executive compensation in Proposal No. 2, and FOR the ratification of the appointment of our independent registered public accounting firm in Proposal No. 3.
 With respect to any other business that may properly come before the annual meeting and be submitted to a vote of stockholders, proxies will be voted in accordance with the best judgment of the designated proxy holders.

 All votes cast at the annual meeting will be tabulated by the person or persons appointed by our board of directors to act as inspectors of election for the meeting.
-The inspectors of election will separately count, for Proposal No. 1, the election of directors, votes "For," "Withhold" and "broker non-votes," with respect to the proposal regarding frequency of stockholder advisory votes to approve executive compensation, votes for frequencies of one year, two years or three years, abstentions and broker non-votes, and with respect to other proposals, votes "For" and "Against," abstentions and "broker non-votes."
+The inspectors of election will separately count, for Proposal No. 1, the election of directors, votes "For," "Withhold" and "broker non-votes," and with respect to other proposals, votes "For" and "Against," abstentions and "broker non-votes."
 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine," in which case the broker or nominee cannot vote the shares, as described above.

 Abstentions and broker non-votes will be counted as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
-Abstentions will be counted towards the vote total for each of Proposals No. 2 and 4 and will have the same effect as "Against" votes.
-For Proposal No. 3, abstentions will have no effect and will not be counted towards the vote total.
+Abstentions will be counted towards the vote total for each of Proposals No. 2, and 3 and will have the same effect as "Against" votes.
 Broker non-votes have no effect and are not included in the tabulation of voting results on any proposals.

 The director nominees listed in Proposal No. 1 will be elected by a plurality of the votes of the shares present or represented by proxy at the meeting and entitled to vote on the election of directors.
-The two nominees receiving the most "For" votes will be elected.
+The three nominees receiving the most "For" votes will be elected.

-Proposal No. 2, advisory approval of the compensation of the Company's named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares either present in person or represented by proxy and entitled to vote.
+Proposal No. 2, advisory approval of the compensation of the Company's named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares either present or represented by proxy at the meeting and entitled to vote.